 What is Andhra Pradesh famous for?

-Andhra Pradesh is famous for its rich cultural heritage, historic temples like Tirupati Balaji, vibrant arts including Kalamkari textiles, and deliciously spicy cuisine.
+Andhra Pradesh is famous for several things such as its rich cultural heritage, historic temples like Tirupati Balaji, vibrant arts including Kalamkari textiles, and deliciously spicy cuisine.

 What are a few major festivals celebrated in Andhra Pradesh?